psantalla/ze-assessment/README.md

 # Web Developer Assessment – Zero Eight

+**Fair warning:** We're looking for quality work here.
+If complex layouts aren't your thing yet, maybe pass on this one – but if you're up for it, let's see what you've got.

 ## Objective
-Implement the provided Figma design as a responsive layout.
+Implement the provided Figma design as a fully responsive layout.

 ## Instructions
-1. Complete the HTML file and link the necessary styles.
+- Complete the HTML file and link the necessary styles
-2. Submit your work as a `.zip` file named **candidate-name.zip** to [pablo@zeroeight.us](mailto:pablo@zeroeight.us).
+- Submit your work as a .zip file named `candidate-name.zip` to pablo@zeroeight.us
-3. Use the subject line: **Zero Eight – Web Developer Job Opening**.
+- Email subject: "Zero Eight – Web Developer Job Opening"

-## What We Evaluate
-- **HTML semantics** – Proper structure and meaningful elements.
-- **Class usage** – Clean, organized, and maintainable.
-- **UX decisions** – How you handle missing breakpoints.
+## About using AI
+**Use ChatGPT/AI as much as you want** – seriously, go wild.
+Just remember: if you blindly copy-paste everything it gives you, you'll probably miss the details that actually matter to us.
+We care about **attention to detail** and **clean, semantic code**.

+If you get the design and know your way around CSS, you'll nail this.
+AI just won't catch every little thing we're looking for.

-## Context
+## Project context
-This exercise has **no strict time limit**, but it shouldn’t take more than **20 minutes** to complete.
-We’re looking for **precision in execution and good decision-making**—focus on a well-structured and scalable implementation.
-Once submitted, we aim to review your work within **72 hours**.

-You received a **`.fig` file in the project root** containing the design.
-Open it in **Figma** to view what you need to implement.
-Normally, you’d get desktop, tablet, and mobile versions, but this time only desktop is available.
+You've got a .fig file in the project root.
+Pop it open in Figma to see what needs building.
+Usually you'd get desktop, tablet, and mobile designs, but this time we only have desktop.

-### Why?
-Well… the mobile and tablet versions got lost.
-It happens.
-If this were a real project, you'd probably reach out to the designer—but in this case, you’ll need to **implement a fully responsive version** without those additional viewports.
-The project notes suggest that a **1.19 typography scale** works well for mobile, so that might be a good starting point.
+**What happened?** The mobile and tablet versions vanished.
+Classic.
+In the real world you'd ping the designer, but here you get to figure out the responsive behavior yourself.

+**Typography hints:**
+- Desktop: 1.25 scale with 16px base
+- Mobile: Try a 1.19 scale to keep things readable

-## Tech Guidelines
+## Tech stuff
-- Use **vanilla HTML and CSS**.
+- Vanilla HTML and CSS (or throw in Tailwind/BEM if that's your jam)
-- You may use **any CSS framework** (e.g., Tailwind) or structure styles with **BEM** if you prefer.
-- The implementation only needs to be **usable in Chromium-based browsers**.
-No testing will be done outside of this.

-We’ve **blurred out other sections** in the design file to keep the focus on what you need to implement.
-Stick to what’s provided—extra sections or structures won’t be considered.

-## Important Note
-This is **not production code**, so aspects like performance optimizations aren’t a focus here.
-That said, a clean structure, good accessibility considerations, and proper handling of styles are definitely valued.
+- Only needs to work in Chromium browsers

+## What we're looking for

+### Good stuff
+- **Smart setup**: CSS variables for colors and typography that make sense
+- **Fluid typography**: Responsive text that scales nicely with those ratios
+- **Proper HTML**: Semantic structure that actually means something (hint: really look at that content)
+- **Clean code**: Organized classes and maintainable styles
+- **Smart decisions**: How you handle those missing breakpoints

+### Not so good
+- Copy-paste without thinking it through
+- Missing the design details
+- Messy, non-semantic code
+- Broken responsive behavior
+- Ignoring what the content structure is actually trying to tell you

+## What to expect
-Some aspects of the implementation allow for interpretation (not many, really), but if something isn’t specified, make a reasonable decision.
-We may discuss your approach in a review.
+Most things are pretty clear in the design, but if something's ambiguous, just make a reasonable call.
+We might chat about your choices later.

-Looking forward to seeing what you come up with.
+**Heads up:** The way the content is structured in the design isn't random – your HTML should reflect that.

+**Time:** Should take around 30-40 minutes.
+**Feedback:** Within 72 hours.

+Ready?
+Let's see what you can do.